 In the third quarter of 2020, our board of directors authorized an open market stock repurchase program (the "Program") of up to \$75 million to allow for the repurchase of shares of our common stock through September 30, 2022.
 In the second quarter of 2021, our board of directors increased the authorization of the Program by an additional \$75 million, bringing the total authorization to \$150 million.
 In the third quarter of 2022, our board of directors extended the expiration of the Program until September 30, 2024.
 In the first quarter of 2024, the Program had a remaining authorization of \$45.8 million and our board of directors increased the authorization of the Program by approximately \$54.2 million, bringing the remaining authorization to \$100 million.
-At such time our board of directors also extended the expiration of the Program until December 31, 2026.
+At such time, our board of directors also extended the expiration of the Program until December 31, 2026.
 The timing and amount of any repurchases is determined by us based on our evaluation of market conditions and other factors.
 Repurchases of our common stock may be made under a Rule 10b5-1 plan, which would permit common stock to be repurchased when we might otherwise be precluded from doing so under insider trading laws, open market purchases, privately-negotiated transactions, block purchases or otherwise in accordance with applicable federal securities laws.
 The Program may be suspended or discontinued at any time and does not obligate us to purchase any minimum number of shares.
-The Company had no share repurchases during the three months ended March 31, 2024.
-As of March 31, 2024, the Company had a remaining authorization of \$100.0 million for future share repurchases.
+During the three and six months ended June 30, 2024, the Company repurchased and retired a total of 425,009 shares under the Program for \$1.2 million.
+As of June 30, 2024, the Company had a remaining authorization of \$98.8 million for future share repurchases.